transpara/sql-docker-ad/README.md

 This repo documents the steps one must follow to allow SQL Server running in a Linux Docker ocontainer hosted on Ubuntu to allow authorization and login by Azure Active Directory Users.

+Current state: SQL Server is running in Docker hosted on Ubuntu 20.04, which is a VM hosted in Azure.
+All DBs which are hosted by this SQL Server can be consumed as if they were running on a Windows machine as long as SQL logins are used.
+However, for our application, we require Windows logins.

 ## Required attributes:

 1) Microsoft SQL Server 2019 from standard Microsoft Dockerhub repo